luwangg/primordial/README.md

       atan( 1 / b - 1 / a ) ~= tan( 1 / b - 1 / a ) ~= 1 / b - 1 / a

+## possible uses in computation and calculus

+These new trignometric approximations allow for very, very rapid approximation of the trigonometric functions, with exact accuracy possible using larger values, allowing for a very finely graduated curve of accuracy vs computation time.

+Another possible use is in the calculation of derivatives and integrals with these formulae in them by allowing for substitution and approximation.
+You would not even need to use a u substitution, except for solving, perhaps, but the trigonometric function would be a direct one-to-one plug in (or vice versa).

 # The Sigma of A Number

 The sigma of a number is related to the shape of two prime numbers combined, and has the following equation for its calculation: